Apparently Microsoft has finally located the lost city of Seattle, Mexico.

-You must update Windows 10 to the latest version before you will be able to enable the Windows Subsystem for Linux by Ubuntu (which is where you will find bash).
+You must update Win10 to the latest version before you will be able to enable the Windows Subsystem for Linux and Ubuntu (which is where you will find bash).
 It is best to do this over a wired connection as it will go faster and more smoothly.

 Enable the subsystem: